darleg/QuantumCircuts/README.md

  6. Quantum Algorithms

- So, i would not want to have to learn all of this at once.
+So, I would not want to have to learn all of this at once.
 If you are lucky, you would have pick up most of it in little byte size bits.
 This is in my case.
-Advance mathmatics in high
+Advance mathematics in high school and higher mathematics in university classes.